GeorgeLychock/MS3-Project-Python-uSpice/README.md

 -   Admin Functionality: Update Flavors, Regions(Categories), Measures collection functionality
 -   Add second password input field on Registration page to confirm password submitted
 -   Any empty data sets (eg user does not have any submitted recipes to be displayed on Profile page) should fire a message to the user confirming data does not exist
+-   Provide users links to available spice vendors so the user can purchase recipe ingredients
+-   Allow users to print a printable version of the recipe page
+-   Provide a method for the user to upload an image for their recipe